Merck Manual

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.

-Treatment reference
+Treatment references

 Prevention of Retinopathy of Prematurity

 After a preterm birth, oxygen should be supplemented only as needed to avoid swings in oxygen because both hyperoxia and hypoxia increase risk of retinopathy of prematurity.
-Vitamin E and restricted light are not effective.

 Key Points

-• Retinopathy of prematurity (ROP) typically develops in infants weighing < 1500 g and < 30 weeks gestation at birth, particularly those who had serious medical complications or who received excessive and/or prolonged oxygen therapy.
+• Retinopathy of prematurity (ROP) typically develops in infants weighing < 1500 g or < 30 weeks gestation at birth, particularly those who had serious medical complications or who received excessive and/or prolonged oxygen therapy.

 • Risk increases with increasing prematurity.